January 9, 2022 – Updated for 2022

 Two players working together to complete tricks and clear the forest.
 It’s so simple it’s almost hard to believe no one thought of it earlier.
 But here it is, at number 36 on my list because it’s both one of the best two players games I’ve ever played and one of the best trick takers.

-Only slightly better is The Crew, which introduces 50 missions that escalate in difficulty for 2-4 players.
+Only slightly better is The Crew: Mission Deep Sea.
+The Quest for Planet Nine made my list at this spot last year, but Deep Sea improves upon it almost every way. .
 It hits the table almost every game night and will never not be fun, even when we lose five or six times in a row on a mission.

 Stefan Risthaus makes a second appearance on my list with a clever spin on civilization building that is both elegant and incredibly deep in strategic decision making.